deciduously/markov/post.md

 $ git commit -m "Initial commit"
 ```

+## Markov!

-### Markov!
+### The Algorithm

-The basic idea of this method of text generation is to choose the next word based on the current words.
-Makes sense, right?
-This algorithm never cares about more than two words at a time - it just knows all the possible options that come after that particular word duo from the source text.
-Before we can start spewing out beautiful nonsense, we need to catalog .
+The idea of this method of text generation is to choose the next word based entirely on the current two words, using only words that appear after them in the source text.
+This algorithm never cares about more than two words at a time - it just knows all the possible options that come after that particular word duo.
+Before we can start spewing out beautiful nonsense, then, we need to catalog the input.

 We can implement this in Rust with a [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) as a lookup table.
 One word doesn't quite give us enough context for realistic generation, though, so the keys of this hashmap will actually be combinations of two words.
-These keys can be any type that implement the [`Eq`](https://doc.rust-lang.org/std/cmp/trait.Eq.html) and [`Hash`](https://doc.rust-lang.org/std/hash/trait.Hash.html) traits, and a tuple of two strings works just fine.
+These keys can be any type that implement the [`Eq`](https://doc.rust-lang.org/std/cmp/trait.Eq.html) and [`Hash`](https://doc.rust-lang.org/std/hash/trait.Hash.html) traits, and a tuple of two [string slices](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices) `(&str, &str)` works just fine.
 We'll then store for the corresponding value every word in our source text that ever follows the combination of those two.
 This way we can look up words likely to come next based on the current two words we have in our text.

-Here's a concrete example what our hashmap might look like built from the source text "bears are big and bears are furry and bears are strong":
+Here's a concrete example what our hashmap might look like if built from the source text "bears are big and bears are furry and bears are strong":

 ```rust
 {